Emelogu/ViewTube/README.md

 # ViewTube
-A  video streaming website I designed with HTML, CSS and JavaScript.
+A  video streaming website I designed with HTML and CSS.